pac4j/vertx-pac4j/README.md

         "sessionAttributes": <all session attributes>
     }

-Where `userProfile` is a Json Object representing the authenticated user.
-It is the application responsibility to store the user profile in session in order not to ask the user for authentication for the next requests.
+Where `userProfile` is a Json Object representing the authenticated user; it must be serialized in some way (see [Serialization Methods](#Serialization Methods)).
+If your application is stateful, it is the application responsibility to store the user profile in session in order not to ask the user for authentication for the next requests.

+## Serialization Methods

+The Vert.x architecture requires some objects to be (de)serialized between the front verticles serving the HTTP requests and the pac4j manager module.
+These objects are the session attributes and the User Profile.
+By default, the Java serialization is used (`org.pac4j.vertx.JSerializationEventBusObjectConverter`) but a more portable (however less robust) converter is also provided (`org.pac4j.vertx.SimpleEventBusObjectConverter`) if your verticles are written in another language than Java.
+In order to pass in a custom converter, add the `ebConverter` parameter to the pac4j manager module:

+    {
+        "ebConverter": "org.pac4j.vertx.SimpleEventBusObjectConverter"
+    }

 # Pac4j Vertx Helper

 In order to facilitate the integration with the pac4j manager busmod, you can use the Pac4j Vertx Helper module.